 Solar on Colorbond roofs in Perth: installation considerations

 Colorbond steel roofs are the most common roof type on new Perth homes.
-Solar installation on Colorbond is different from tile — here's what to expect.
+Solar installation on Colorbond is different from tile: here's what to expect.

-How solar is mounted on Colorbond roofs
+How is solar mounted on a Colorbond roof?

 A competent Colorbond installer will: